aissam-out/prisoner-s-dilemma/README.md

 **- Tit For Tat:** The opponent starts by cooperating, then cooperates if you cooperated, and defects otherwise

+**- Aggressive Tit For Tat:** The opponent starts by defecting, then cooperates if you cooperated last time, and defects otherwise.

 ## Extra:

 Besides the required building blocks, we also implemented: